 Longhurst Group undertakes a range of community and social activities, including housing, regeneration, community development and Care and Support services.
-We operate in more than 50 local authority areas across the Midlands and East of England, we own and manage over 23,000 homes.
-We are a charitable Housing Association registered as a community benefit society and registered with the Regulator of Social Housing.
-We employ almost 1,300 staff, 10 office bases and over 80 care and support locations.
-Our annual turnover is £153.8m.
+We operate in more than 50 local authority areas across the Midlands and East of England, we own and manage over 23,500 homes.
+We are a charitable Housing Association registered as a community benefit society and registered with the Regulator of Social Housing and Care Quality Commission.
+We employ almost 1,300 staff, with multiple office bases and over 80 care and support locations.
+Our annual turnover is £152m.

-The Group recognise that our greatest risk to modern slavery lies within our supply chain, namely where we rely on services provided and are required as part of our day to day business operations:
+The Group recognises that our greatest risk of modern slavery lies within our supply chain, namely where we rely on services provided and are required as part of our day to day business operations:

 - Care and support

-The Group Board and Executive Leadership team have overall responsibility for ensuring Longhurst Group complies with our legal and ethical obligations and that our Policy is implemented effectively.
+The Group Board and Executive Leadership team have overall responsibility for ensuring the Group complies with its legal and ethical obligations and that its policy is implemented effectively.

-At an operational level, line managers are responsible for engaging with their teams to implement and maintain the processes in place, ensuring all staff members are informed and trained concerning their responsibilities, and applying this to their work in accordance with the policy and procedures.
+At an operational level, line managers are responsible for engaging with their teams to implement and maintain the processes in place, ensuring all colleagues are informed and trained concerning their responsibilities, and applying this to their work in accordance with the policy and procedures.
 Additionally, colleagues are made aware that they can report concerns to their line managers and/or other relevant personnel.

-At the heart of the Group is a shared vision for improving lives, which is reinforced by current policies and processes, ensuring that practices throughout the Group remains ethical, transparent and accountable.
+At the heart of the Group is a shared vision for improving lives, which is reinforced by current policies and processes, ensuring that practices throughout the Group remain ethical, transparent and accountable.